makrai/notes/turney10-vector-sem.md

 # 5. Three Open Source VSM Systems

-* As a representative of term--document VSMs, we present the Lucene information retrieval library
+* As a representative of term--document VSMs: the Lucene info retrieval library
-* For word--context VSMs, we explore the Semantic Vectors package, which builds on Lucene
+* For word--context VSMs: the Semantic Vectors package, which builds on Lucene
 * As the representative of pair--pattern VSMs, we review the Latent Relational Analysis module in the S-Space package, which also builds on Lucene